Encountering Flavors, Discussing Knowledges: Challenging the Centre

 Preparing food, the act of cooking, combines mutually intelligible knowledge and practices found in distinct identity groups.
 The taste, textures and sequences of dishes are essential to retrieving the history, geography and other knowledge shared within and between cultures, a process where women play a key role.
 As social laboratories, kitchens and food processing possesses immense potential to enlarge the ecology of knowledge, following the theoretical and methodological challenge posed by postcolonial critiques and the epistemologies of the South, as this presentation seeks to discuss.

-The seminar will be followed by a wine reception in the foyer at the School of Modern Languages.
+The seminar will be followed by a wine reception in the foyer at the School of Modern Languages between 17:00 and 18:00.

 Maria Paula Meneses is a Principal Researcher at the Centre for Social Studies, University of Coimbra, integrating the Research Group on Democracy, Citizenship and Law (DECIDe).
 She holds a PhD in Anthropology by Rutgers University (USA) and a MA in History from St. Petersburg University (Russia).
 She lectures in various Doctoral programs, co-coordinating the program on ‘Postcolonialisms and Global Citizenship’.
 Previously she was a Professor at Eduardo Mondlane University, Mozambique.